ryangois/ryangois/README.md

 </br>

 I'm Ryan Gois, a passionate software developer and technology enthusiast.
-I currently work at TechnipFMC and study CS in college for bachelor's degree (7/8)</br>
+I currently work at TechnipFMC </br>

 # 🚀 Expertise
 Fullstack development, following the best UX and architecture pratices.
 I have extensive knowledge of the field, and I'm proficient in the most popular frameworks and libraries that allows to combine creativity and problem-solving skills. </br>